kailuowang/Queffee/README.md

 The doSomethingHigher will be performed first, and then doSomething.
 Notice that the second parameter of enQ is the priority, it can be a function or a value.
 If your works priority is dynamic using the priority function, you can call q.reorder() to re-prioritize you queue whenever you deem appropriate.

+Another tool is collectionWorkQ which helps you run asynchronized operations on each items of a collection in a sequence ( meanning it only run one asynchronized operation at a time, won't start the next one until the first one called the success callback)
+example:

+  new quefee.CollectionWorkQ(
+    collection: [item1, item2]
+    operation: 'someOperation'
+    onProgress: -> count++
+    onFinish: -> alert('finished')
+  ).start()

+or
+ new quefee.CollectionWorkQ(
+    collection: [item1, item2]
+    operation: (item, callback) -> item.someOperation(callback)
+    onProgress: -> count++
+    onFinish: -> alert('finished')
+  ).start()

 ## Acknowledgment
 * used skeleton project [InstantJasmineCoffee](https://github.com/krismolendyke/InstantJasmineCoffee "InstantJasmineCoffee")